BYUHPC/sci-comp-course/project/phase3.md

 | `optimize` isn't relevant to the assignment, or just prints "5.39" or similar | 8 points |
 | The informal essay doesn't answer the bolded questions above, or the answers are nonsensical | 1-8 points |

-An extra credit point will be awarded to submissions that run in less than 0.1 seconds with 8 threads on `m9`.
+An extra credit point will be awarded if `optimize` runs correctly in less than 0.1 seconds with 8 threads on `m9`.